-List the individuals to whom this policy applies.
+List the individuals to whom the workplace visitor policy applies.

 Are all employees subject to the policy or only full-time, on-site personnel?
 Are there different rules for contract employees or remote employees who are temporarily working in the office?
 What about employees visiting from other company locations?
-Be sure to define the specific rules for various types of visitors — ex., clients, contractors, vendors, service providers (such as caterers) and family members of employees.
+Be sure to define the specific rules for various types of visitors — for example: clients, contractors, vendors, service providers (such as caterers), and family members of employees.

 For example, “Upon arrival, all guests must sign in with the front desk receptionist.
-This includes providing their name, contact information, reason for visit and the name of the employee(s) they are visiting.
+This includes providing their name, contact information, the reason for their visit, and the name of the employee(s) they are visiting.
 Every visitor will receive a guest badge, which must be worn at all times.”